wearefractal/phono/README.md

 ## WTF $

 Sadly this library has a jQuery dependency.
-Why does something that makes phone calls need to be tied to a DOM manipulation toolkit?
-Don't ask me - send complaints to @phonosdk.
-Removing the dependency on jQuery would require a rewrite of phonosdk which this library uses.

 ## Usage